iCVTEAM/LRT/README.md

 ### Data Preparation

-1. Download the benchmark dataset and unzip them in your customized path.
+1. Download the benchmark datasets and unzip them in your customized path.
     For miniImageNet dataset from other sharing links in [CEC](https://github.com/icoz69/CEC-CVPR2021), Click [links](https://drive.google.com/drive/folders/11LxZCQj2FRCs0JTsf_dafvTHqFn2yGSN?usp=sharing)  to download.
     For ImageNet100 dataset from other sharing links in [links](https://www.kaggle.com/datasets/ambityga/imagenet100/data) to download.